NHSDigital/summary-care-record-api/README.md

 * `APIGEE_BASE_PATH` - The proxy's base path (must be unique)

 :bulb: Specify your own API Proxy (with base path) for use during development.

+This is also possible by committing to the repo and opening a pull request.

 #### Platform setup